Louismac/dorothy/README.md

 You can also add a constant bias to the z vector to allow for some controllable / random variation.

 If you want to change this over time, you can use the `on_new_frame` callback.
-This is called whenever the chosen audio device (in this case the RAVE audio player) requests a new buffer and this function returns the size of that buffer
+This is called whenever the chosen audio device (in this case the RAVE audio player) requests a new buffer and this function returns that buffer (so you can get the size, or do any custom analysis)

 ##### New random bias every frame
 ```
-def on_new_frame(n=2048):
+def on_new_frame(buffer=np.zeros(2048)):
+    n= len(buffer)
     #Update a new random
     dot.music.audio_outputs[0].z_bias = torch.randn(1,latent_dim,1)*0.05